franzbecker/gradle-lombok/README.md

 	}

-After applying the plugin, the Lombok annotations can be used directly in any Java code and the Lombok IDE installer can be called via `gradlew installLombok`.
+After applying the plugin, the Lombok annotations can be used directly in any Java code and the Lombok Eclipse installer can be called via `gradlew installLombok`.

 Some example Java code to get started can be found in the [wiki](https://github.com/franzbecker/gradle-lombok/wiki/Lombok-getting-started).